saidaspen/curatedrust/README.md

 * 📚 10 min: Read through the first and second sections of [Why Rust?](https://www.oreilly.com/programming/free/files/why-rust.pdf); Why Rust? and Type Safety.
 * 📚 10 min: Read through the introduction of [A Gentle Introduction To Rust](https://stevedonovan.github.io/rust-gentle-intro/readme.html)
 * 📚 15 min: Checkout the Hello World example of [Rust By Example](https://doc.rust-lang.org/stable/rust-by-example/hello.html).
 Read 1.1 Comments but skip section 1.2 Formatted Print for now.

+#### 👑 Extra
 * 📰 15 min: Read [Understanding Over Guesswork](https://hoverbear.org/blog/understand-over-guesswork/) from [Hoverbear](https://hoverbear.org), a great read and overview of Rust.
+It has a lot of content that we are unfamiliar with, so try to mainly get the gist of it.

 ### Week 1, Day 3: Variables (~ 1 hour 10 minutes)